 Capital and Related Requirements.
 The Federal Reserve has adopted risk-based capital guidelines that are applicable to NBI.
-The guidelines provide that the Company must maintain a minimum ratio of 8% of qualified total capital to risk-weighted assets (including certain off-balance sheet items, such as standby letters of credit).
-At least half of total capital must be comprised of Tier 1 capital, for a minimum ratio of Tier 1 capital to risk-weighted assets of 4%.
+The guidelines provide that the Company must maintain a minimum ratio of 8% of qualified total capital to risk-weighted assets (including certain off-balance sheet items, such as standby letters of credit) and a minimum ratio of Tier 1 capital to risk-weighted assets of 6%.
 In addition, the Federal Reserve has established minimum leverage ratio guidelines of 4% for banks that meet certain specified criteria.
 The leverage ratio is the ratio of Tier 1 capital to total average assets, less intangibles.
 NBI is expected to be a source of capital strength for its subsidiary bank, and regulators can undertake a number of enforcement actions against NBI if its subsidiary bank becomes undercapitalized.
 NBI's bank subsidiary is well capitalized and fully in compliance with capital guidelines.